Difference Between Oral Communication and Public Speaking

 The secondary objective is to entertain.

-The art of public speaking was termed as ‘rhetoric’ by the Greeks, and it was defined by Aristotle as ‘the faculty of discovering, in any case, using the available means of persuasion.
+The art of public speaking was termed ‘rhetoric’ by the Greeks, and Aristotle defined it as ‘the faculty of discovering, in any case, using the available means of persuasion.

-Good public speaking skills create opportunities and also augments the quality of personal and social life.
+Good public speaking skills create opportunities and augment personal and social life quality.

-Saying proverbs is an important aspect of good public speaking skills as it helps to convey messages easier.
+Saying proverbs is essential to good public speaking skills as it helps convey messages easier.

-Walter J. Ong studied and identified distinctive ways of primary oral culture- expressions are coordinate, aggregative, and agonistically toned rather than subordinate, analytic, and co-operative.
+Walter J. Ong studied and identified distinctive ways of primary oral culture- expressions are coordinated, aggregative, and agonistically toned rather than subordinate, analytic, and cooperative.

 public speaking